Melkeydev/go-blueprint/docs/docs/frontend/react-vite.md

 ## Notes

-- First time running the project creation with Tailwind can take longer (~10 mins) as npm needs to download and cache all packages
+- The first time running project creation with Tailwind may take longer as npm needs to download and cache all packages.

 - Subsequent runs will be faster as they utilize npm's cache, which we enforce during project creation.